RickySchober/RickySchober/README.md

-### Hi im Ricky
+### Hi I'm Ricky
 I am a Computer Science and Engineering graduate from Santa Clara University working in the SCU Robotic Systems Labratory.
 I am currently looking trying to grow my skills in my areas of interest such as Robotics, Machine Learning, and Game Development while looking for fulltime employment.

-My pinned repos contain some group and personal projects that I have worked on extensively over the past few years.
+My pinned repos contain some group and personal projects that I have worked on extensively over the past few years and contain detailed descriptions of the project.